awesomeahi95/se-challenge-payroll/README.md

 3. Check if you have pip
 ```
 ```
-If you do not have pip follow '4.
-Install pip' command then continue.
-If you have pip installed skip to '5.
-Install requirements.txt file to get required packages for running API'.
+If you do not have pip installed follow <strong>'4.
+Install pip'</strong> command then continue.
+If you have pip installed skip to <strong>'5.
+Install requirements.txt file to get required packages for running API'</strong>.

 4. Install pip
 ```